Justintime50/burn-notice/README.md

 - Anything in the `Applications` folder
 - Anything stored outside your personal home folder
-- This does not sign you out if iCloud
+- This does not sign you out of iCloud
 - This does not remove browser data

 ### Command